Breastfeeding: Making use of anatomy and reflexes

 The rooting reflex is the baby's natural tendency to turn towards the breast with the mouth open wide.
 When preparing to latch, mothers should make use of this reflex by gently stroking the baby's philtrum, the area between the upper lip and the nose, with their nipple to induce the baby to open their mouth with a wide gape.
 One way to help the infant achieve a deep latch is to compress the breast tissue into a "U" or "hamburger shape," so that the infant can fit the breast tissue into their mouth.
 This is done by the mother placing her thumb and fingers in line with the infant's nose and mouth respectively and using this grip to compress the breast tissue.

 Bringing the infant in to latch

-If the newborn seems to need help in latching on, the mother should focus on helping the by infant bringing their chin to the breast first.
+If the newborn seems to need help in latching on, the mother should focus on helping the infant by bringing their chin to the breast first.
 This facilitates a deep, asymmetric latch, and also helps the infant extend their neck and tilt their forehead back to maintain this deep latch and ease the swallowing process.